braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/email_private_relay_apple_SSO.md

 | Whitelabeled Subdomain and Domain | The initial domain and subdomain you entered into SendGrid.
 You can also use the **HOST Value** in your DNS records in SendGrid. |
 {: .reset-td-br-1 .reset-td-br-2}

-## Sending emails for SparkPost
+## Sending emails for MessageBird Email

-To set up Apple Private Relay for SparkPost, follow these steps:
+To set up Apple Private Relay for MessageBird Email, follow these steps:

 1. Sign in with Apple.
 2. Add the email domains.